visualjeff/united_we_stand/README.md

 UWS clan platform
 ===================

-Created for managing the UWS website and membership system and overall integration.
+Facilitate the management of the UWS website and membership system.

 ###Our goals include: